YASWANTH-050612/TASK-4-VSDIAT-VLSI-SYSTEM-UART-Sensor-data-Integration/README.md

 ## Conclusion

-This task successfully demonstrates the integration of a **sensor module** with a **UART transmitter** on the FPGA, allowing real-time sensor data to be transmitted via UART.
+This task demonstrates the integration of a **sensor module** with a **UART transmitter** on the FPGA, allowing real-time sensor data to be transmitted via UART.
 After extensive testing, the system was confirmed to work as expected, sending accurate sensor data to an external device for further analysis.

-I faced some challenges, such as sensor calibration and video upload issues, but the task was completed successfully, and the system operates as intended.
+Although I faced challenges like sensor calibration, PC upload issues, and video upload failures, the task was completed successfully, and the system operates as intended.

 ---